 Dr. Teater has been married to his wife, Linda, for over 20 years and they have lived in Morton for most of that time.
 Their three children, Lillian, Elaina and Clinton, all attend the Morton schools.

 I was born and raised in Morton and still live here today with my husband, Drew, and our yellow lab, Griffin.
 We enjoy biking, traveling, and spending time with our families.
 We are proud to call Morton home and love being part of the Grundy community!

 The Primary Resource is a special education program for K-4th grade.
 The program offers direct instruction and collaboration instruction at the student’s individual learning need.
 Instruction may be given at an individual level, as a small group, or within the general education classroom.

 I began my teaching career in 2000.
 I have taught in the Morton schools since 2004.
 I earned my bachelor's degree in Special Education and Elementary Education from SIUC.
-I also earned my Master’s degree in Curriculum and Instruction.
+I also earned my Master’s degree in Curriculum and Instruction and Special Education.

 It is my mission for my students to become lifelong learners and use the tools to be the best they can be!